-In regards to impacting development potential, construction of an interstate connecting I-95 to I-74, particularly Alternative 2, would have a positive impact on growth by 2030.
-As indicated by the physical analysis, the location of an interstate in the area enhances suitability for development, with each Build Alternative benefiting the project study area in a different manner.
-Alternatives 1 and 2 are predicted to be particularly important in the ability to enhance suitability near Bennettsville and Alternative 3 is predicted to provide enough impact to enhance suitability near Centerville and along S.C.
-Route 34 and S.C.
-Route 9 in Dillon County.
+In regards to impacting development potential, construction of a new interstate route connecting I-95 to I-74, would have a positive impact on growth and development potential by 2030.
+As indicated by the land use study and analysis, the location of an interstate in the project study area would provide new access that would enhance the suitability or opportunity for development to occur.
+The Preferred Alternative is predicted to be particularly important in the ability to enhance the suitability for development near Bennettsville.